 - Pack cookbooks of the same general size together, in small book cartons.

-- Pack books either flat, or with the spine touching the bottom of the carton.
-Do not pack with spine facing upward, as glue can break away from the binder.
+- Pack books either flat or with the spine touching the bottom of the carton.
+Do not pack with the spine facing upward, as glue can break away from the binder.

 - Expensively bound volumes or those of sentimental value should be individually wrapped before packing.

 Reebie’s kitchen packing tips can get you started early when you begin preparing your residence for a move.
 Since you can pack most of the items in the kitchen you don’t use relatively early, this will save you time and energy to spend on the rest of the house later.
 With our kitchen packing tips and laundry room packing tips, you’ll have these spaces ready to move in no time.